...

 Summit Elevation: 1,367 meters (4,485 feet)

-While the summit elevation isn’t as high as some international resorts, it’s still one of the higher ones in South Korea, providing a decent vertical drop for skiing.
+While the summit elevation at High 1 isn’t as high as some international ski destinations, it’s still among the highest in South Korea, providing a respectable vertical drop for skiing.

 Nearest Town Centers

-If you have your own car, these towns are just a short drive away and offer an assortment of restaurants, convenience stores, hotels, rental shops, and more.
+These nearby towns are just a short drive from High 1 and offer restaurants, convenience stores, hotels, and rental shops.

 Lift Ticket Prices and Hours at High 1 Resort